 - Music: Files in this folder are indexed and played from the BluOS app.

-Note: When you rip CDs using BluOS and you encode your files as both FLAC and MP3, a third directory – MP3 – is created for the MP3 files in the BluOS device's drive to avoid duplication in your Music Library index.
+Note: When you rip CDs using BluOS and you encode your files as both FLAC and MP3, a third directory – MP3 – is created for the MP3 files in the BluOS Player's drive to avoid duplication in your Music Library index.

 Add or Delete Files